 Planning to visit the Vatican but unsure what famous artwork you should see?
 Don’t worry, we are Vatican experts so we have you covered.
 Here are the most famous sculptures that you absolutely positively should not miss when visiting the Vatican.

-The 16 Most Famous Sculptures At The Vatican
+The Most Famous Sculptures at the Vatican

 Art is about emotion.
 It is an artist unleashing their innermost thoughts and feelings onto the art piece for all to witness.
 It is such a powerful act, that many have been criticized, scrutinized, and even killed just for doing the act.